angularify/view/README.md

 Features
 =============

-  * Lightweight library for building web presentations.
+  * Lightweight plugin for building web presentations.
   * Move slides with up/down key.
   * Slide show with configurable timeout.
   * Full screenmode - double click anywhere to toggle on or off.